Student visas - The University of Sydney

 Enrolment

 Generally, international students should secure a visa before enrolling at the University.
 International students enrolled at the University are not permitted to remain enrolled unless they have a valid visa with study rights for the full duration of a course.
-Students who remain enrolled after the semester begins but fail to obtain a visa by the last day to add a unit, will have their enrolment suspended and their electronic Confirmation of Enrolment (eCoE) cancelled.
+Students should have their visa and arrive in time to commence classes from the start of semester.

 For fully enrolled students

-You can request to suspend your studies to the next available semester.
+If you’ve already enrolled and you intend to keep studying, you can request to suspend your studies until the next available semester.

 To support your suspension request, upload evidence of your visa application lodgment and a Student Declaration Form to explain the reason for the delay.

-Once your request is processed you will receive an email confirmation and your existing eCoE will be cancelled.
-Following approval of your suspension request, a new eCoE will be issued which you’ll need to resubmit to the Department of Home Affairs via your portal.
+Once your request is processed your existing eCoE will be cancelled and a new eCoE will be issued.
+You’ll need to resubmit your new eCoE to the DHA via your IMMI VEVO portal.

 For students who have not yet enrolled